bslew/antabTr/readme.md

 - awpkl - wisdom files extension

-Hence, sharing wisdom is equivalent with sharing fraction of the information stored in .antab files and .log files that are sent to VLBeer.
+Hence, sharing wisdom is equivalent with sharing fraction of the information stored in .antabfs files, .log files and .rxg files.

 ## Multiple uploads
 If you shared the wisdom once and then decided to correct and regenerate the antab files you can